 A smaller kibble size makes it easier for the puppy to eat and encourages easy ingestion of adequate amounts of food with less effort.

 However, large or small, proper brain development is essential for all puppies, so adequate amounts of the essential Omega 3 fatty acid Docosahexaenoic acid (DHA) are needed in the diet.
-These levels are guaranteed in the Wellness Small Breed Just for Puppy Recipe.
+These levels are guaranteed in Wellness Small Breed Complete Health Puppy dry dog recipe.

 LARGE BREED PUPPIES